 Do GetResponse and ActiveCampaign offer free trials?

-Are there any ActiveCampaign alternatives?
+Is there any ActiveCampaign alternatives?

 Almost every online marketing company has at least one email service, but what separates the good ones from the bad?.
-The true ActiveCampaign alternatives are GetResponse, Drip, MailChimp, mailerlite, and many more.
+The true ActiveCampaign alternatives are GetResponse, Drip, mailchimp, mailerlite and many more.

-Are there any GetResponse alternatives?
+Is there any GetResponse alternatives?

 The Drip email marketing tool is an excellent option for those that are looking to do eCommerce-based campaigns.
 It’s the perfect alternative if you want a similar experience as GetResponse, but with more features and customization options than their platform provides.